textninja/mychsa/README.md

     docker-compose build

-The above command automatically runs all available unit tests, and will fail if any of the unit tests fail.
+The above command automatically runs all available unit tests (but **not** the end to end tests), and the build will fail if any defects are found.

 To run (or automatically build when run for the first time), use: